1kalina/college-second-year-works/README.md

 I will also add the apps for resolving mathematical tasks that we have ever received

 ## Navigation
-All folders named after the app contain an `.exe` file or another executable file for running the application, as well as a separate folder for the code
+All folders named after the app contain `.cpp`, `.py`, `.exe`, `.js` files or another executable file for running the application, as well as a separate folder for the code

 ## List of Apps